metalsoft-io/metalcloud-cli/README.md

 ### Installation

+> [!IMPORTANT]
-Refer to the [latest release](https://github.com/metalsoft-io/metalcloud-cli/releases/latest) for the correct package you need to install.
+> Refer to the [latest release](https://github.com/metalsoft-io/metalcloud-cli/releases/latest) for the correct package you need to install.

 To install on Mac OS X:
 ```